vcure long logo vcure long logo

 Aim for about 30–45 degrees initially.
 Going deeper adds strain and may aggravate pain.

-Perform wall slides 3–5 times weekly, with 8–12 reps per set, working up to 2–3 sets over time.
+Perform wall slides 3–5 times weekly, with 8–12 repetitions per set, working up to 2–3 sets over time.

 They strengthen supporting muscles and can improve functional mobility in osteoarthritis, especially when integrated into a full exercise program.